Internships & Externships

 Internships come in all shapes and sizes.
 They can help clarify your career goals, develop valuable connections, and teach or help to hone valuable skills.
 With a focus on helping you to identify experiences that align with your intellectual and professional goals, Beyond Barnard encourages you to connect with our resources early in your search for internships.

-Applications to the Fall 2019 Beyond Barnard Internship Program are now closed.
-We invite you to apply in Spring Semester!
+Applications to the Spring 2020 Beyond Barnard Internship Program are now open.
+Please apply by clicking on this link.

 Schedule a meeting in Handshake.